Tag: Jim Cunningham

 The below Parliamentary question was asked by Jim Cunningham on 2014-04-29.

-To ask the Secretary of State for Work and Pensions, what steps the Government is taking to ensure that workers report work-related stress to their employers.
+To ask the Secretary of State for Work and Pensions, if he will commission an assessment of the causes of work-related stress.

 Mike Penning